-Yes, but only when they’re connected to a business purpose.
-Business meals are meals you pay for to network with someone in your industry.
+Yes, you can sometimes deduct meals, but only when they’re connected to a business purpose.
+Business meals are generally food and drink expenses that you pay in order to network with someone in your industry.
 There has to be a clear, business related discussion/goal that occurs during the meal.
 Writing that down on the receipt can be helpful.
 For example:

 - If you take a potential client out for drinks, that’s deductible.

 - If you have a meeting with a client, and then go get a burger with them, that’s deductible.